scalan/scalan/README.md

-# Scalan Community Edition manual
+# Scalan Community Edition

 ## Intro

 Scalan is a framework for creating staged embedded DSLs in Scala.
-It allows you to write high-level Scala programs and compile them to efficient parallel C++ (or other languages, depending on the backend) and to develop new abstractions which can be used in such programs.
+It allows you to write high-level Scala programs and compile them to efficient low-level code (in the language determined by the used backend) and to develop new abstractions which can be used in such programs.

 ### Installation